 - Common Customs Tariff (CCT).
 This is charged on all goods imported from outside the customs union, which includes the UK, Guernsey and the Isle of Man.
 To find out how much you will need to pay visit the

 - Goods and Services Tax (GST) at 5% is calculated on the total value of the imported goods.
 The total value includes the purchase price including insurance, commission, packing and freight, plus all taxes and duties applied before and on arrival, such as VAT, CCT and excise

 Goods arriving by mail or freight

 The amount of duties you pay will depend on whether you've bought goods from within the customs union, which includes the UK, Guernsey and the Isle of Man, or from a country outside of the customs union.

-If the total value of the goods exceeds £135 then GST will be liable.
-CCT may be liable if the good has been bought from outside the customs union.
-No GST or CCT is charged if the total value of the good/s is less than the de-minimis value of £135.
-Excise duty is liable regardless of where the good comes from or its total value.
+If the de-minimis (total value of the goods) exceeds £135 then you will need to pay GST.
+You may also need to pay CCT if the goods have been bought from outside the customs union.
+No GST or CCT is charged if the total value of the goods is less than the de-minimis value of £135.
+Excise duty is liable regardless of where the goods come from or its total value.

 If you order multiple items that arrive as one shipment on the same day, we treat this as a single delivery.